-We are looking forward to Dr Helen Bevan joining us to deliver the Health and Social Care keynote address.
+Dr Helen Bevan delivered the Health and Social Care keynote address.
 Helen has been a leader of large scale change in the English National Health Service for more than 20 years.
 Helen has been at the forefront of many NHS improvement initiatives which have made a difference for thousands of patients ever since.

 In 2010, Helen’s team launched a call to action, utilising social movement leadership principles, which contributed to a 51% reduction in prescribing of antipsychotic drugs to people with dementia across the country.

-Giskin Day is committed to enriching students’ educational experiences through creative teaching and learning.
+Giskin Day delivered the STEM keynote address.
+Giskin is committed to enriching students’ educational experiences through creative teaching and learning.
 She is a National Teaching Fellow based at Imperial College London where she coordinates a suite of interdisciplinary courses for STEMM students.